CPG-Archive/COHI-Player/README.md

 After starting, the COHI-Player starts immediately with playing the first spectrum file found in the directories indicated by parameter 'filename' and 'filename2'.
 All valid spectrum files are queued up and will be played endlessly according to their ascending order of their directory/filename.
 Spectrum files can be either segmented in 2 GB pieces or be combined in one larger file.
 In any case, the filename of large one file spectrum or the first part of any file sequence must be named as [any name]_0.wav.

 Thus, it is possible to operate COHI-Player without any manual interaction.
 In case you want to navigate thru the currently played file you can use the timing slider.
-The button 'Restart' jumps to the beginning of the current played file. with 'Pause' and 'Continue' you can interrupt or restart the playback at any time.
+The button 'Restart' jumps to the beginning of the currently playing file. with 'Pause' and 'Continue' you can interrupt or restart the playback at any time.

 Pressing the 'Shutdown' button will either shutdown only the Stemlab board or both the STEMlab and the Raspberry Pi depending on the configuration in the 'config_sdr.yaml'.